peppekerstens/peppekerstens.github.io/_posts/2025-07-06-linux-command-wrapping-part-1.md

 As already noted, Linux still mostly seem to be 'undiscovered country'.
 There can be many reasons for this but at end, I can only conclude that the pickup is lacking.
 The same goes for the Crescendo module.
 With only 10 contributers and the last update about a year ago, there does not seem to be much going on.

 So the question is; is anyone actually interested getting PowerShell stuff working on Linux?

+## Next

+Next post will detail more on prepping for the approach set out above.